processone/docs.ejabberd.im/content/admin/installation.md

   the machine before running `make install`.
 This account doesn’t need an explicit HOME directory, because `/var/lib/ejabberd/` will be used by default.
-  **NOTE:** If obnmit this command ejabberd may be run as an unespected user.
+  **NOTE:** If obmit this command ejabberd may be run as an unespected user.
 If you e.g. later install it with root privilegies it may even be executed as root!